Police Misconduct

 Abuse of a homeless man

 A seventy-three-year-old man was taken into custody by an MBTA police officer.
 When the man tried to read the officer's badge number, the officer punched him in the face.
 While the man was in lockup, the officer prodded him with a collapsible baton.
 No criminal charges were brought against the client.
 Officers tried to cover up the incident by denying that they had held the client.
-Videotape of the holding cell, obtained by the firm, proved that the plaintiff was in custody.
-The firm reached a settlement with the MBTA.
+We obtained videotape of the holding cell, which proved that the plaintiff was in custody.
+We reached a settlement with the MBTA.

 "Bad apple" police officers